 Subjectivists regularly make this error, he says.
 Moral values are hierarchically structured.
 “We should seek to make our children feel good” is one ethical value for Christians.
-In the context of child-rearing, that maxim would be: “We should teach our children to love God.”
-Hierarchies do change with time, for our ethical values change.
+In child-rearing, that maxim would be: “We should teach our children to love God.”
+Hierarchies change with time, for our ethical values change.
 However, at any single moment, there is one principle that takes precedence over all the others.
 To Christians, that precedent is God’s will as expressed in Scripture.

 To Muslims, it would be the will of Allah, expressed in the Bible and especially in the Qur’an.
 The source of absolute moral authority is objective or subjective to the individual.
-Most anti-supernaturalists find ethical value, not in pure chance but some detached structure in the universe.
-This is reminiscent of the fatalism of the ancient Greeks, in which, essentially, fate calls the tune for history.
+Most anti-supernaturalists find ethical value, not in pure chance, but some detached structure in the universe.
+This is reminiscent of the fatalism of the ancient Greeks, in which fate calls the tune for history.
 Some Greek thinkers seemed to think that one who fights fate is noble, even if fate eventually defeats them.

 Obligations To Moral Responsibility

 Parents always justly expect the obedience of their children.
 Other adults might be more intelligent and more compassionate than one’s parents, but the parent’s word still counts.
 Our obligations to repairmen and even to parents are not absolute.
 If the repairman’s bill is often his estimate, the courts might have to be involved as we expect justice.
 If parents tell a son to kill someone, he should resort to higher moral authorities.